cityofaustin/atd-airflow/toolbox/certbot/README.md

-# Airflow scripts on atd-data03
+# Airflow SSL scripts

+For SSL termination management of the resources in this Airflow stack, we use [certbot](https://certbot.eff.org/).

 ## Request certificate